Cochlear Implants

 Keep Your Remaining Hearing

 We focus on retaining your remaining hearing on every patient.
+Even “unusable” residual hearing is important.
 Hearing preservation helps:

-Dr. Chad Ruffin has had cochlear implants for nearly 25 years.
+Dr. Chad Ruffin has had cochlear implants since 1999.
 He is the first person born with severe hearing loss to become a surgeon while using cochlear implants.
 Breaking this glass ceiling was challenging, and some obstacles are not obvious.
 Dr. Ruffin offers a pathway to ensure you not only have a successful cochlear implant surgery, but also the services and resources to help you maximize success after a cochlear implant.

 His expertise is unlike any cochlear implant surgeon worldwide.
 He performs hearing preservation and revision surgery in adults and children.
 Dr. Ruffin is also a scientist and technology innovator in the field of hearing loss.
 He has designed new speech processing strategies for cochlear implants and also examined how people cognitively process speech and music with cochlear implants.
 Read more about his credentials and journey with hearing loss.
 You can also join our free biweekly small group meeting to ask Dr. Ruffin questions about cochlear implants and hearing loss.